colinfran/colinfran.com/blog-posts/introducing-sfhousefinder.md

 ### Scraping Architecture: Raspberry Pi, Proxies, and Cron

 The backbone of SFHouseFinder is a set of custom scrapers, all written in TypeScript.
-These run on a Raspberry Pi 3B that sits on a shelf in my apartment, quietly doing its thing 24/7.
+These run on a Raspberry Pi 3B that sits on a shelf in my house, quietly doing its thing 24/7.
 I chose the Pi because it’s cheap, low-power, and—let’s be honest—fun to tinker with.
 It’s surprisingly reliable for this kind of job, and if it crashes, it just auto reboots itself.

 To avoid getting blocked by Craigslist, Apartments.com, and Zillow, I use Evomi for residential proxies.
 This means every request looks like it’s coming from a real person in a real house, not a datacenter.
 The scrapers rotate proxies for each run, and I built in exponential backoff and retry logic to gracefully handle rate limits and temporary bans.
 If a proxy gets blocked, the scraper logs the event and moves on, so the pipeline never fully stalls.